Left anterior fascicular block

 Left anterior fascicular block (LAFB) is an abnormal condition of the left ventricle of the heart, related to, but distinguished from, left bundle branch block (LBBB).

-It is caused by only the left anterior fascicle – one half of the left bundle branch being defective.
-It is manifested on the ECG by left axis deviation.
-It is much more common than left posterior fascicular block.
+It occurs as a result of a conduction block in the left anterior fascicle, one of the offshoots of the left bundle branch.
+It manifests on the ECG as left axis deviation (LAD) and QRS prolongation.

 Mechanism

-Normal activation of the left ventricle (LV) proceeds down the left bundle branch, which consist of three fascicles, the left anterior fascicle, the left posterior fascicle, and the septal fascicle.
+Normal activation of the left ventricle (LV) proceeds down the left bundle branch, which consists of three fascicles: the left anterior fascicle, left posterior fascicle, and septal fascicle.
 The posterior fascicle supplies the posterior and inferoposterior walls of the LV, the anterior fascicle supplies the upper and anterior parts of the LV and the septal fascicle supplies the septal wall with innervation.

-LAFB — which is also known as left anterior hemiblock (LAHB) — occurs when a cardiac impulse spreads first through the left posterior fascicle, causing a delay in activation of the anterior and upper parts of the LV.
-Although there is a delay or block in activation of the left anterior fascicle there is still preservation of initial left to right septal activation as well as preservation of the inferior activation of the LV (preservation, on the EKG, of septal Q waves in I and aVL and predominantly negative QRS complex in leads II, III, and aVF).
-The delayed and unopposed activation of the remainder of the LV now results in a shift in the QRS axis leftward and superiorly, causing marked left axis deviation.
+In LAFB, the cardiac impulse initially propagates through the left posterior fascicle, resulting in delayed activation of the anterior and superior parts of the LV.
+Although there is a delay or block in activation of the left anterior fascicle, left to right septal activation, as well as inferior activation of the LV, is preserved.
+(On the ECG, septal Q waves in I and aVL and predominantly negative QRS complex in leads II, III, and aVF are preserved.)
+The delayed and unopposed activation of the remainder of the LV then results in a shift in the QRS axis leftward and superiorly, causing marked left axis deviation.
 This delayed activation also results in a widening of the QRS complex, although not to the extent of a complete LBBB.

+LAFB is more common than left posterior fascicular block (LPFB), primarily because the left posterior fascicle is less aerobically, mechanically, and electrically vulnerable to damage, as it is vascularized with both the left anterior descending artery and the right coronary artery, has a relatively small action potential duration, and sits safely in the left ventricular outflow tract.
+Consequently, LPFB typically appears only with diffuse multi-vessel disease.